 top of page

 I am currently an Assistant Professor of Philosophy at Hope College.
 Before that, I earned my Ph.D. in philosophy as well as my B.A. in philosophy and theology from the University of Notre Dame.
-In my research, I focus primarily on topics in philosophy of mind and cognitive science, applied ethics, philosophy of religion - and topics at the intersections of these areas.
+In my research, I focus primarily on topics in applied ethics - specifically bioethics & technology ethics - as well as in philosophy of mind & cognitive science.
+Much of this research is multi-disciplinary and integrally involves my undergraduate research students!
 See more about my research and public philosophy & speaking.

 I am also passionate about teaching philosophy, both inside and outside of traditional university settings - and about increasing community engagement in philosophy.
-In addition to community-engaged courses at Notre Dame and Hope College - I have also taught courses through the Moreau College Initiative at Westville prison, the Calvin Prison Initiative at Handlon prison, and South Bend's Center for the Homeless.
+In addition to community-engaged courses at Notre Dame and Hope College - I have also taught courses through the Moreau College Initiative at Westville Correctional Facility, the Calvin Prison Initiative at Handlon Correctional Facility, and South Bend's Center for the Homeless.
+I am also currently teaching in Hope-Western Prison Educational Program at Muskegon Correctional Facility.
 See more about my teaching and community engagement in philosophy.

 Outside of philosophy, I am a visual artist and actively involved in my Grand Rapids community - including the local branch of the National Alliance for Mental Illness (NAMI).
 I also serve as a Court Appointed Special Advocate (CASA) for children in the foster care system in Kent County.